 The MCM has a core focus on generating public awareness about the risk factors of violent extremism and empowering the appropriate figures to intervene with vulnerable individuals before they choose a path of violence.
 The success of the MCM relies on a trusting relationship, among local police, schools, health and human services agencies, and the faith community, whereby persons who may be at risk of violent extremism are identified and then referred for services.
 The MCM is implemented through the Montgomery County Executive's Faith Community Working Group (FCWG), whose numerous programs serve as a multi-faith, multi-stakeholder platform for creating awareness of the precursors of violence.
-The FCWG connects faith community members to law enforcement and county government on a range of issues intended to promote social cohesion and public safety, such as disaster preparedness, responding to mental illness, and educating parents and kids on internet safety.
+The FCWG connects faith community members to law enforcement and county government on a range of issues intended to promote

-&lt;sup>2 WORDE is a nonprofit, educational organization whose mission is to enhance communication and understanding between communities to reduce social and political conflict.
-WORDE has also established the International Cultural Center (ICC) in Gaithersburg, MD, the region's forcemunity center designed specifically to prevent the radicalization of socially alienated Muslim youth.
+$^{2}$ WORDE is a nonprofit, educational organization whose mission is to enhance communication and understanding between communities to reduce social and political conflict.
+WORDE has also established the International Cultural Center (ICC) in Gaithersburg, MD, the region's first private community center designed specifically to prevent the radicalization of socially alienated Muslim youth.

-The threat of violent extremism is particularly relevant to Montgomery County, Maryland, which borders Washington, D.C.
-The Field Office reports that 42% of al-Qaeda related terrorism plots since 9-11 have had some nexus to Maryland or Delaware; moreo 212 persons indicted on al-Qaeda related-terrorism charges nationwide are individuals who lived in the D.C. metro area.
+&lt;sup>3 The threat of violent extremism is particularly relevant to Montgomery County, Maryland, which borders Washington, D.C.
+The FBI's Baltimore Field Office reports that 42% of al-Qaeda related terrorism plots since 9-11 have had some nexus to Maryland or Delaware; moreover, 12.74% of the 212 persons indicted on al-Qaeda related-terrorism charges nationwide are individuals who lived in the D.C. metro area.